Potter's Pygmy Angelfish

 The Potter's Angelfish is a beautiful and breathtaking pygmy Angelfish found only in Hawaii!

-The Potter's Angelfish Centropyge potteri is a magnificently colored pygmy angelfish.
-It is typically a bright orange with fine vertical blue to black stripes on the entire body, and yellow to orange fins.
-This is a good sized dwarf angel, reaching almost 4" (10 cm) in length, but does best in well established aquariums.
-For marine aquarists with some experience in keeping saltwater fish, the Potter's Angelfish would be a fabulous center piece animal.
+The Potter’s Angelfish Centropyge potteri is a magnificently colored pygmy angelfish.
+It is typically a bright orange with fine vertical blue to black stripes on the entire body with yellow to orange fins.
+This is a good sized dwarf angel, reaching almost 4″ (10 cm) in length.
+But despite its small size, it does best in a well established aquarium.
+For marine aquarists with some experience in keeping saltwater fish this little angel willmake a fabulous aquarium center piece.

-The Potter’s Angelfish are moderately difficult to keep.
-They need a mature tank that is a minimum of 55 gallons.
-Tank size, tank maturity, tank mates and proper nutrition all play a role in helping to keep the Potter’s Angelfish.
-Offer plenty of hiding spaces within the rocks and lots of filamentous and diatom algae in natural form as well and foods with sponge material and meaty foods to supplement their diet.
-Since they hide quite a bit, to make them happy, provide lots of hiding places.
+These angelfish are moderately hardy and a great choice for an intermediate aquarist, and even suitable for a dedicated beginner.
+They do need a mature tank that is a minimum size of 55 gallons with lots of live rock structures.
+Proper tank mates and good nutrition also play a role in helping to keep these fish.
+Offer plenty of hiding spaces within the rocks and lots of naturally growing filamentous and diatom algae.
+Also supply sponge material and meaty foods to supplement their diet.
+They will feed readily and adapt to aquarium life quickly if not pestered by tankmates and having plenty of places to retreat.
 They are not as aggressive as some Dwarf Angelfish, but will defend their territory, so they need to be the last addition to the tank.

 All Potter’s Angelfish are born female and can be paired according to size, not necessarily color.
 Typically, the larger fish becomes male.
 Making a pair is possible by buying a larger Potter’s Angelfish and a smaller Potter’s Angelfish, and within a few months hopefully they will assume their roles as male and female.
-Dwarf angelfish in general, not necessarily these dwarfs, will spawn in captivity.
+Dwarf angelfish in generalwill spawn in captivity.

 Dwarf angelfish generally avoid noxious soft corals as well as most mushrooms.
 The Potter’s Angelfish, though may still pick on soft corals.
 With LPS, SPS, and clams, interestingly, it is actually the mucous on the coral they eat, not the flesh of the coral, yet this nipping will still cause the coral to retract and eventually die from the stress of mucous munching.